 Pablo Rojas (founder, executive producer) is a Boston-based producer and production manager.
-He founded the Ministry of Theater to produce and create commercially-viable theater entertainment in the beginning of 2012.
-Recent projects include Roller Disco the Musical!, Boston’s Unscripted Musical Project (B.U.M.P.), and God Hates Musicals.
-Recently, Pablo helped produce the Emmy-nominated Improv Asylum’s Vanity Project.
+He founded the Ministry of Theater to produce and create commercially-viable theater entertainment in Boston in 2012.
+Recent theatrical projects include Roller Disco the Musical!, Boston’s Unscripted Musical Project (B.U.M.P.), God Hates Musicals, and the Emmy-nominated Improv Asylum’s Vanity Project.
+Recently, Pablo founded Catalyst Comedy and co-created and produces KERPLUNK! and Dirty Disney.
 Previously, Pablo has worked with the Huntington Theatre Company, the American Repertory Theater and Oberon, the Vineyard Playhouse, the Olney Theatre Company, 3 Monkeys Theatrical Productions, and Actors Centre Australia.
-Pablo was the the General Manager of Improv Asylum, New England’s premiere improv and sketch comedy theater in Boston’s historic North End, for several years before becoming Operations Manager in 2012.
-Pablo was also on the development team for Laugh Boston, a 300-seat theater in Boston’s Seaport District that opened in September 2013.
+Pablo was the the General Manager of Improv Asylum, New England’s premiere improv and sketch comedy theater, for several years before becoming Operations Manager in 2012.
+Pablo was also on the development team for Laugh Boston, a 300-seat comedy theater in Boston’s Seaport District that opened in September 2013.
 He studied at Boston University’s College of Fine Arts receiving a B.F.A. in Theater Studies.

 We also enjoy teaching others musical improv and can do workshops for theater clubs, groups, and other improv troupes.
 For inquires, please contact Pablo at firstname.lastname@example.org for availability and rates.